NomiChirps/tplp2/README.md

 ## todos whomst done

+- [x] rework SpiManager again again; it should be able to suport full duplex. instead of sendevent/receiveevent, let's have transferevent(naming???) which specifies optionally both buffers.
+I GUESS???? if both are specified, they would necessarily have to be the same length!
 - [x] get a compile_commands going for //simulator
 - [x] have FreeRTOS and LVGL running together in a simulator mode on the host, for UI development (and unit testing?!)
 - [x] fix lvgl+simulator so it doesn't build SDL2 twice